SMOCULETZ/evohome/README.md

 2. Away mode (as understood by HA), is not implemented as yet - however, you can use service calls to `climate.set_operation_mode` with thw controller or zone entities.
 3. The underlying api (evohomeclient2) has some issues (e.g. no provision to refresh OAuth tokens) that requires work-arounds.
 4. The code is currently messy, and architecturally unsatisfying (e.g. the controller updates the zones private attributes directly).
-5. No provision for DHW.
+5. No provision for DHW (yet).
-6. No provision for schedules.
+6. No provision for schedules (yet).